 1 medium celeriac root

-Set the celeriac aside and process the sunflower seeds, miso paste and water until fairly smooth but still with a little texture.
+3. Set the celeriac aside and process the sunflower seeds, miso paste, and water until fairly smooth but still with a little texture.

-Season with extra black pepper, sea salt and a little cold pressed olive oil if desired.
+5. Season with extra black pepper, sea salt, and a little cold pressed olive oil, if desired.

-Serve in a bowl garnished with chopped celery leaves and lemon zest, scoop up with flax crackers or even wrap in romaine leaves with some fresh alfalfa sprouts and your favourite greens.
+6. Serve in a bowl garnished with chopped celery leaves and lemon zest.
+Scoop up with flax crackers or even wrap in romaine leaves with some fresh alfalfa sprouts and your favorite greens.